Dallinger/Dallinger/docs/source/recruitment.rst

 supports various configuration parameters to let the experimenter achieve this.

-One of the key configuration parameters related to recruitment, is the ``auto_recruit`` parameter.
+One of the key configuration parameters related to recruitment is the ``auto_recruit`` parameter.
 Recruitment will not start automatically unless this is set to ``true``.
 There are many other recruitment parameters, though.